©

-Le Grand-Bornand is the largest farming community in Haute-Savoie and the birthplace of farmhouse Reblochon.
-Since it first appeared here in the 13th century, Reblochon has been a favourite with gourmets and food-lovers alike… and with good reason: farmhouse Reblochon with its green casein label – which differs from dairy Reblochon made in cooperatives, which has a red label – has gone to great lengths to preserve the traditional skills that guarantee its inimitable taste, while adapting them to modern constraints: It is made twice a day in the same place as milking, using milk from a single herd of mainly Abundance cows, and fed exclusively on grass in summer and hay in winter.
-So much for the quality of this cream cheese… served on a platter!
+As the leading agricultural commune in Haute-Savoie, Le Grand-Bornand is the birthplace of farmhouse Reblochon.
+Since its arrival in the 13th century, Reblochon has been a favourite with gourmets and lovers of good food… and with good reason: farmhouse Reblochon and its green casein disc – which distinguishes it from the dairy Reblochon produced in cooperatives, which features a red disc – strives to preserve, whilst adapting to modern constraints, the traditional expertise that guarantees its inimitable taste: it is produced twice a day at the very site where the cows are milked, using milk from a single herd—comprising mainly Abondance cows—and the animals are fed exclusively on grass in summer and hay in winter.
+All these factors guarantee the quality of this cream cheese, perfect for serving… on a cheese board!

-Le Grand-Bornand is home to 2,000 cows for just over a million inhabitants, and more than a third of the PDO area’s annual production of farmhouse Reblochon cheese… all year round.
+Le Grand-Bornand is home to 2,000 cows for just over 2,000 residents, and accounts for more than a third of the annual production of farmhouse Reblochon within the AOP zone… all year round.

 Dairy Reblochon and farmhouse Reblochon